The Case: Unwell Diabetic Cat After Boarding

 Gretchen Statz, DVM, DACVECC

-Medical boarding is commonly offered by veterinary clinics to accommodate patients that are not quite healthy enough for a regular boarding facility.
-Medical boarders are generally considered stable and are not always assessed as often or as thoroughly as other hospitalized patients.
-They are sometimes kept in the back of the clinic and not observed as closely as patients in an ICU setting.
-This case demonstrates the importance of doctor assessments of medical boarders on at least a daily basis.
-It is important to keep records of appetite, urinary and defecation habits, and ideally body weight (especially for longer stays).
-All notes from these daily assessments and nursing assessments should be part of the animal’s medical record.
-In this case, daily assessments were made and changes in appetite were noted; however, the pet did not show clinical signs until it arrived home.
+Medical boarding is commonly offered by veterinary clinics to accommodate patients not healthy enough for a regular boarding facility.
+Medical boarding patients are generally considered stable and are not always assessed as often or as thoroughly as other hospitalized patients.
+Boarding patients are sometimes kept in the back of the clinic and are not observed as closely as patients in an ICU setting.
+This case demonstrates the importance of clinician assessment of medical boarders on at least a daily basis.
+Records of appetite, urinary and defecation habits, and ideally body weight (especially for longer stays) should be kept.
+All notes from the daily and nursing assessments should be in the medical record.
+In this case, daily assessments were made and changes in appetite were noted; however, the clinical signs were not seen until the cat returned home.

 Diabetes mellitus can quickly become a frustrating and potentially life-threatening disease.
-Seemingly stable diabetic patients can have unexpected changes in glucose regulation and insulin needs without much warning, which can lead to a hypoglycemic crisis or diabetic ketoacidosis (DKA).
-These potential complications make it especially important to closely assess diabetic patients during boarding.
-Such animals also need to be kept on their normal feeding and insulin schedule as much as possible.
+Seemingly stable diabetic patients can have unexpected changes in glucose regulation and insulin needs without much warning, which can lead to a hypoglycemic crisis or DKA.
+These potential complications make close assessment of diabetic patients especially important during boarding.
+These patients should also be kept on their normal feeding and insulin schedules as much as possible.
 Changes in food intake and insulin schedules can easily disrupt diabetic regulation.
-In this case, the cat was assessed on a daily basis and no obvious changes were noted.
-He did have a change in eating from canned food to dry.
-It is possible that this change and/or the stress of boarding precipitated his decline.
+This cat had a change in diet from canned to dry food, which (along with the stress of boarding) may have precipitated the decline.

-In patients with DKA, it is ideal to look for a reason for the change in diabetic regulation.
-A urine culture and abdominal ultrasound can be helpful in these situations to observe for evidence of pancreatitis or urinary tract infection (both common in diabetics).
-This patient was assumed to have pancreatitis based on the presented abdominal pain and other clinical signs and was treated with antibiotics.
-It is not mentioned whether further diagnostics were offered.
+In patients with DKA, looking for a reason for the change in diabetic regulation is ideal.
+Urine culture and abdominal ultrasonography can be helpful to observe for evidence of pancreatitis or UTI, both of which are common in diabetic cats.
+This patient was assumed to have pancreatitis based on abdominal pain and other clinical signs and was treated with antibiotics.
+Whether further diagnostics were offered is not mentioned.

 Bloodwork & Fluid Therapy

-Some of the more classic bloodwork changes associated with DKA, including hypokalemia and hypophosphatemia, were present.
-Both potassium and phosphorus often drop when insulin is initiated, so it is important to monitor electrolytes closely and to treat relatively aggressively.
-Potassium did drop initially in this case but was treated accordingly, and eventually the potassium level was corrected.
+Some classic bloodwork changes associated with DKA, including hypokalemia and hypophosphatemia, were present.
+Potassium and phosphorus often drop when insulin is initiated; monitoring electrolytes closely with relatively aggressive treatment is thus important.
+Potassium dropped initially in this case but was treated accordingly and eventually corrected.
 Sodium increased with treatment, likely indicating free water loss and dehydration.
-It is possible that in the beginning the patient was not treated aggressively enough with IV fluids.
-Animals with DKA often require high fluid rates to correct dehydration and to keep up with ongoing losses.
+Initially, the patient may not have been treated aggressively enough with IV fluids.
+Patients with DKA often require high fluid rates to correct dehydration and keep up with ongoing losses.

 Options for Insulin Therapy

-Animals with DKA are most often treated with short-acting insulin (Humulin R), which can be administered via intermittent intramuscular injections or a continuous rate infusion (CRI).
-The blood glucose levels in this case remained relatively high, never dropping below 250 mg/dL.
-A CRI of insulin may have been more effective at achieving normoglycemia and keep levels stable.
-Insulin CRIs do require 24-hour care by experienced staff.
+Patients with DKA are most often treated with short-acting insulin, which can be administered via intermittent IM injections or CRI.
+Blood glucose levels in this case remained relatively high, never dropping <250 mg/dL.
+A CRI of insulin may have been more effective at achieving normoglycemia and keeping levels stable.
+Insulin CRIs require 24-hour care by experienced veterinary professionals.